blairw/ACIS2019/docs/README.md

 The 30th **Australiasian Conference on Information Systems (ACIS)** took place in Fremantle (Perth, Western Australia, Australia) on 9-11 December, 2019.
 Unfortunately, as at time of writing (17 July 2020), the official conference website (acis2019.org) seems to be a bit unwell.
 While we await its expedient recovery, we can take advantage of the fact that all ACIS 2019 papers are _"distributed under the terms of the Creative Commons Attribution-NonCommercial 3.0 Australia License, which permits non-commercial use, distribution, and reproduction in any medium, provided the original author and ACIS are credited"_.

 All papers presented at ACIS 2019 are available for download below (scroll to **"Papers by Track"**).
+All credits for the papers go to the original authors (listed below) and ACIS.

 This website is not affiliated with ACIS, AAIS, or Curtin University.
 It is a voluntary project to make the ACIS 2019 proceedings available online (by which I mean, I copied the PDFs from the handy little ACIS 2019 USB that they gave out at the conference and indexed them below after some CSV-wrangling with [csvtomd](https://github.com/mplewis/csvtomd)).
 For further details, please contact [Blair Wang](https://www.blair.wang).